Alien: Romulus

 We start this off with a ship collecting something from space.
 This will come back into play later.
 It then shifts to the planet where we meet our lead, Rain (Cailee Spaeny).
 She works in agriculture and she has an android named Andy (David Jonsson).
 What we learn is that he was found by her father, they reprogrammed him and he's been a part of the family since.
 He is starting to malfunction though.

 Rain believes that she's worked enough hours, so she goes to the colonist's office to put in for a transfer.
 Things don't go as planned as her required hours are increased.
 She's also switched to work in the mines.
+This is what killed her parents recently.
 Not only is this disheartening, but Andy is attacked by a group of kids.
 She resets him before going over to her friend's place.

 That is where I'll leave my recap and introduction to the characters.
-Where I want to start is that ahead of seeing this, I had friends that loved this while others who aren't as impressed.
+Where I want to start is that before seeing this, I had friends that loved this while others weren’t as impressed.
 I took in what I could without spoiling this for me.
 I'll also say here is that ahead of seeing this, I wondered if this was a sequel to Alien: Covenant, the last to be released.
-Interestingly, this seems to be taking place after the original, but before the first sequel.
+Interestingly, this seems to be taking place about 20 years after the original, but before the first sequel.

 Now that I have that set up and out of the way, let me delve into what we're getting here.
 It has a basic premise.
 What I noticed is that this has nods to other films in the series.
 The beginning here with meeting Rain feels like Aliens.
 The planet that she lives on also feels like the one that they go to visit in that movie as well.
 There is a feel of Alien Resurrection with this crew going to the ship above the planet.
 That is more of a reach there.
 What I will say is that I like this idea of a group of poor workers trying to revolt and flee their planet.
 They don't have any prospects there aside from work until they die.
 Taking a dark look at capitalism is a commentary that is in the fabric of all the movies and it is here as well.